mills32/M3D-for-PlayStation-Portable/README.md

 ## FUNCTIONS

 I don't want to create a complex doc because functions are not complex at all, that was the point of doing this.
 So this is a brief description of everything M3D does.
-For more details, looms at samples and M3D.h file.
+For more details, read the samples and M3D.h file.

 **<ins>LOADING FUNCTIONS:</ins>** for images/fonts, maps, music, models.
 **<ins>VFPU MATH FUNCTIONS:</ins>** like sin, cos etc.